RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ### 1.5 Contributions

-This work makes several contributions to the field:
+This work makes the following contributions to the field:

 - A comprehensive A/B testing framework for comparing DRL algorithms in locomotion tasks.
 - Practical implementation insights for both REINFORCE and TD3 in continuous control domains.
 - Quantitative analysis of performance improvements achievable through modern algorithms.